Introduction

 The patent renewal process involves paying the required maintenance fees to keep the patent in force.
 The maintenance fees must be paid at specified intervals throughout the life of the patent.
 Here is an overview of the patent renewal process:

-It is important for inventors to keep track of the due dates for maintenance fees and ensure timely payment to maintain the validity of their patent.
+It is important for inventors to keep track of the due dates for maintenance fees and ensure timely payment to maintain the validity of their patents.

 Conclusion